yojimbo87/Eastern/README.md

 Status
 ---

+Mid alpha:
-Early alpha.
-Basic server and database operations are implemented.
-Now focusing on document parsing and data operations.
+- Basic server and database operations are implemented
+- CRUD operations and document parsing is implemented (except special use of LINKSET types)
+- Now focusing on data <-> POCO parser

 Features
 ---